TraBrown23/Software-Engineering-Project/README.md

 Homework for tuesday

-Tessa - design what the drop down should look like
+Tessa - Researching sending Google API

-Jamie - HTML formating
+Jamie - Researching sending Google API

 Trajon - Figure out how to make the extension buttons do something on a click